 By joining this tour you shall be directly contributing to the great research work that SEO/Birdlife are carrying out in Morocco on the Northern Bald Ibis, in particular the satellite tagging of birds to understand more about their movemnets and wardening the breeding sites protecting them from disturbance – More details can be found on our Conservation Projects page.

 Tour Summary: Birding in Morocco is both scenic and exciting and the country has many first class birds, including a number of near-endemics such as the stunning Moussier’s Redstart, Tristram’s Warbler, Levaillant’s Woodpecker and more than 100 breeding pairs of Northern Bald Ibis.
 This tour follows the birdlife of the Sahara desert, the Atlas mountains, the Atlantic coast and the Sous/Massa wetlands as well as incorporating the spectacle of spring migration from Africa to Europe.
-From the snow-capped Atlas Mountains where we drive to around 2600m to the beautiful dunes of the Sahara Desert, the birds we see always seem to be against an impressive backdrop wherever you are!
+From the snow-capped Atlas Mountains at around 2600m, to the low lying beautiful dunes of the Sahara Desert – the birds we see are always against an impressive backdrop wherever we are!
 In early spring birds are migrating to Europe and the beautiful Morrocan landscape explodes into bloom, helping the numerous passerines on their northward migration.
 However, for many, it is the numerous mouth-watering near endemic and desert specialities that can be found in Morocco that have the biggest draw and the list is long!
 Whether it be watching the prehistoric looking and critically endangered Northern Bald Ibis flocks shuffling across the coast at Tamri, seeing beautiful male Moussier’s Redstarts perched on roadside bushes, waiting at dusk for a view of the mystical Egyptian Nightjar or Pharaoh Eagle Owl, searching for small groups of Cream-coloured Coursers and Thick-billed Larks on the now famous Tagdilt Track, sifting through migrants in a desert hotel garden, watching African Desert Warblers in the sand dunes or simply enjoying the desert scenery amongst and the sun set on the mighty Massa Estuary, there is something for everyone on a Morocco birding adventure!

 After meeting at Marrakech airport, if there is still daylight we can begin birding straight away!
 Common species within walking distance of the terminal building!
 House Bunting, Common Bulbul and both Pallid & Little Swift are all possible and migrants can also be found in the nearby gardens.
 Time permitting we will drive to the foothills of the Atlas mountains where we may species such as Bonelli´s Eagle or Levaillant’s Woodpecker.
 Overnight in Marrakech